Internet-Draft OAuth Mission Deferred Approval August 2026

 completion_mode=deferred

-The Mission Issuer routes the proposed Mission to alice for review and defers:
+The Mission Issuer routes the Proposed Mission to alice for review and defers:

 HTTP/1.1 400 Bad Request